-Below we have listed a number of jobs which will expose you to a higher risk of sun exposure and therefore skin cancer.
+Below we have listed a number of jobs which are likely to expose you to a higher risk of sun exposure and therefore skin cancer.

 Construction - whether you are designing or constructing a road, railway, port or bridge you are likely to be spending a lot of time outside on a construction site which means you are routinely exposed to the sun.